 The main local bus service for Plymouth is City Bus.
 Download their app to find out times, tickets, and live updates.
 The closest stops to the University of Plymouth are James Street, University, and City Library & Museum.
 Check out where your Plymouth student flats are in relation to the bus stops to plan your best route.

 Plymouth Railway Station is only a few minutes walk from the University of Plymouth.
-While there are other stops around the city, the train links are mainly used for travelling outside of the area, with easy and regular connections to London Paddington Station and other parts of the country.
+While there are other stops around the city, the train links are mainly used for travelling outside of the area, with easy and regular connections to London Paddington Station, Exeter and other parts of the country.
 For information on trains in Plymouth, click here.

 Getting from your student accommodation in Plymouth to campus or social activities is easy when you have a bike.
 The city has great cycle paths that are regularly maintained as well as handy bike racks wherever you go.
 Check out the cycle paths here to plan your route.
 Alternatively, if you don’t own a bike, you can hire one from the local cafe, Rockets and Rascals.